 Once you leave the atmosphere, this radiation increases considerably right away.
 In low earth orbit, such as on the International Space Station, it averages 100 millisieverts/year.
 At this altitude, the protective effect of the Earth’s magnetic field becomes significant, but only for astronauts who follow equatorial orbits; the ISS has a highly inclined orbit.

 In interplanetary space the dose is 130-250 millisieverts/year and by some estimates may be as high as 800 millisieverts/year on a trip to Mars; on the surface of the Moon it drops to 70-120 millisieverts/year.*

 * Shielding Space Travelers, Eugene N. Parker, emeritus physics professor at the University of Chicago and member of the National Academy of Sciences, in Scientific American, March 2006.

-In other words, the doses of deep space radiation to which the Apollo vehicles were exposed are comparable to those that affect the International Space Station, yet the occupants of the ISS stay in space for up to six months without dying of radiation exposure, compared to a maximum of twelve days for the lunar astronauts during Apollo 17.
+In other words, the doses of deep space radiation to which the Apollo vehicles and the astronauts were exposed during missions to the Moon are comparable with those that affect the International Space Station, yet the occupants of the ISS stay in space for up to one year without dying of radiation exposure, compared to a maximum of twelve days for the lunar astronauts during Apollo 17.